-Bitcoins and ilk have thriving communities of tin-foil-hat-wearin’ and Ponzi-scheme types.
-I run a one-person campaign to call them cryptsters but it is not catching on.
+Bitcoins and ilk have thriving communities of tin-foil-hat-wearin’ and Ponzi-scheme types, and also some actual business models.
+I run a one-person campaign to call enthusiasts for this tech cryptsters but it is not catching on.
 Or crypsters?
 Is that any easier?

 Despite the weirdness in the communities, cryptocurrencies have practical use.
 For example, they are sometimes the cheapest way to get money across the border or to tip me for my work on this site.
 This has been useful even for me, as a normal non-gun-smugglin’ guy who happens to move country sometimes, and doesn’t like paying a 5% conversion tithe between countries with weak banking ties, such as Australia and … anywhere which is not Australia.

 However, my exchange rate when buying cryptocurrency in Australia has been terrible of late; I’m no longer sure these are a great idea.
 I ended up paying about 8% on my last transfer after all the fees were deducted, which is worse than bank rates.
 My plain credit card came out better.

 I am no expert in cryptocurrencies.
 Rather the opposite; my feeble intellect needs a n00b guide documenting the idiosyncrasies which trip me up and the weird terminology etc. This is that guide, or at least where I keep the links to the best guides.
 Cryptocurrencies have a vast number of hour of howto guides; the difficulties is working out which ones are current and compensating for the marketing biases in each.

 A fun Bitcoin card game that will help spread adoption to the masses!